Frequently Asked Questions

 Intravenous ketamine is a drug that has abuse liability.
 That being said, the doses of ketamine that are being used for the treatment of mood disorders are a relatively small dose.
 Moreover, there is no evidence those individuals receiving ketamine for treatment resistant mood disorders in carefully supervised and specialized centers are at risk of abusing ketamine and other substances, as a consequence of ketamine treatment (e.g. opiates).

 The protocol for administering ketamine is still being refined.
-Nonetheless, at this point in time, most individuals will receive 4 infusions (i.e. 2 infusions per week for 2 weeks).
+Nonetheless, at this point in time, most individuals will receive 4 infusions (i.e. 4 infusions within a 7-10 day span).
 These 4 infusions represent an acute treatment trial.

 Your referral will be assessed by the treatment team at the CRTCE within 2-3 business days.
 Subsequent to that, if eligible, an appointment for an initial assessment will be made for you within 2-6 weeks.